Raspberry vs Blackberry - Health impact and Nutrition Comparison

 Effects on the brain

-Raspberries, on the other hand, reduced the risks of developing Alzheimer’s disease in people who are at high risk of developing Alzheimer’s disease and are obese.
-(11)
+On the other hand, Raspberries reduced the risks of developing Alzheimer’s disease in people who are at high risk of developing Alzheimer’s disease and are obese.
+(8)

-Although, they don’t have many downsides and they are most beneficial it is important to include some aspects that are present.
+Although they don’t have many downsides and are most beneficial, it is important to include some present aspects.

 Some supplements are sold as raspberry ketones, where they claim to have weight loss properties.
-However, evidence-based research has shown that this has no effect on adipose tissues and weight loss.
-The weight loss that took place was due to the addition of high amounts of caffeine in the supplement.
-(13)
+However, evidence-based research has shown that this does not affect fatty tissues and weight loss.
+The weight loss that took place was due to high amounts of caffeine in the supplement.
+(10)

 Comparison summary table